GrailFinder/gf-lt/README.md

 - option to switch between predefined sys prompts; +
 - sqlite for the bot memory; +
 - rename current chat; +
+- help page with all key bindings; +
 - fullscreen textarea option (bothersome to implement);
 - consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;
 - change temp, min-p and other params from tui;
-- help page with all key bindings;
 - default config file (api url, path to sysprompts, path to log, limits, etc);
+- export whole chat into a json file;

 ### FIX:
 - bot responding (or haninging) blocks everything; +